Textbook of Diagnostic Sonography - Elsevier eBook on VitalSource (Retail Access Card), 9th Edition

 Elsevier eBook on VitalSource - Access Card

-Master sonographic examination protocols and techniques!
+Help your students master sonographic examination protocols and techniques!
 The market-leading ultrasound text and reference, Textbook of Diagnostic Sonography, 9th Edition provides an in-depth understanding of general/abdominal and obstetric/gynecologic sonography.
-More than 3,100 ultrasound images and full-color anatomy illustrations help you recognize normal anatomy and abnormal pathology.
+More than 3,100 ultrasound images and full-color anatomy illustrations help students learn to recognize normal anatomy and abnormal pathology.
 Organized primarily by body system, coverage includes vascular sonography and echocardiography, and in the obstetrics section features a chronologic, trimester approach to ultrasound during pregnancy.
-Written by expert medical sonography educator and clinician Sandra L. Hagen-Ansert, this resource serves as ideal preparation for board exams and as a reference for practitioners in many different clinical settings.
+Reflecting the newest curriculum standards, this resource serves not only as ideal preparation for board exams, but as a reference for practitioners in many different clinical settings.

 - Comprehensive coverage includes sections on the foundations of ultrasound imaging and patient care, the abdomen, superficial structures of the body, pediatrics, the thoracic cavity and echocardiography, cerebrovascular evaluation, gynecology, and obstetrics.